lightfeed/extractor/README.md

 ## Usage

-### Extract from Web Pages
+### E-commerce Product Extraction with Stealth Browser

-This example shows how to extract structured data from an e-commerce website using a local browser with robust error handling.
+This example demonstrates extracting structured product data from a real e-commerce website using a stealth Playwright browser that handles JavaScript rendering and bypasses anti-bot detection.
+We use a local browser configuration here, but you can also use [serverless or remote browsers](#browser-loading) for production deployments.

+> **💡 Try it yourself:** Run `npm run test:browser` to execute this example, or view the complete code in `src/dev/testBrowserExtraction.ts`

 ```typescript
 import { extract, ContentFormat, LLMProvider, Browser } from "@lightfeed/extractor";